FAQs

 Law students are given a green gargoyle sticker to put on their Wiscard to identify themselves (stickers are available at the Law Library Circulation Desk).
 During limited access hours, monitors posted outside the library entrance will ask law students to show their Wiscard with gargoyle sticker.
 Non law students and those not needing access to the Law Library collection will be directed elsewhere.

 We appreciate your patience and cooperation and regret any inconvenience that this might cause.
-If you have questions about the library’s policy on limited access, please submit them to the Suggestion Box.
+If you have questions about the library’s policy on limited access, please submit them on the Library’s Suggestion page.

 How do I reserve a study room?